Premier League clubs to resume five substitute rule from next season

-Premier League clubs voted in a shareholder meeting in favor of resuming the use of five substitutes per game from the start of the 2022-23 season, the organization said on Thursday.
+March 31 (Reuters) – Premier League clubs have voted in favor of resuming the use of five substitutes per game from the start of the 2022-23 season, the organization said on Thursday.

 The league said in a statement that substitutions could be made on up to three occasions during a game, excluding halftime, and clubs could give a total of nine substitutes on their team sheets.

-Top-flight clubs were allowed to increase the number of substitutes per match from three to five in the 2019-20 campaign when the league resumed in June after a three-month hiatus due to the COVID-19 pandemic.
+Top flight clubs were allowed to increase the number of substitutes per match from three to five per match in the 2019-20 campaign when the league…

-Football’s law-making body, the IFAB, recommended making the rule permanent, but the Premier League was the only top league…

 Read Full News